amurutejasree/Online-Auction-Bidding/README.md

 # Delete Product
 Can Delete the Product

-# add date and time slot for auctioning
+# Add date and time slot for auctioning
 # Add Date and Time
 Each product is made available a time slot during which the product will be available for Bidding current bidding